CIBC Breast Centre

 If radiation therapy is needed, a consultation will happen at St. Michael’s and we will arrange this at Princess Margaret Cancer Centre - or a centre closest a patients’ home.

-The role of the Aboriginal Patient Navigator has been created by Cancer Care Ontario to meet the unique needs identified by the Aboriginal community.
-The Aboriginal Patient Navigator provides support and advocacy to First Nations, Inuit and Métis adult patients and their families accessing cancer services in the phases of screening, diagnosis, treatment, recovery/survivorship, palliative, end of life.
+The role of the Aboriginal patient navigator has been created by Cancer Care Ontario to meet the unique needs identified by the Aboriginal community.
+The Aboriginal patient navigator provides support and advocacy to First Nations, Inuit and Métis adult patients and their families accessing cancer services in the phases of screening, diagnosis, treatment, recovery/survivorship, palliative, end of life.
 This role provides a wholistic approach in addressing the physical, emotional, mental, spiritual and cultural needs of patients and their families.
-She can be reached by phone at 416-864-6060 ext.
+He can be reached by phone at 416-864-6060 ext.
 2422.